cardano-scaling/hydra/.github/ISSUE_TEMPLATE/feature_idea.md

 ---
-name: Feature idea :though_balloon:
+name: Feature idea
-about: Idea or request for some feature on the Hydra roadmap :bulb:
+about: Idea or request for some feature on the Hydra roadmap
 title: ''
 labels: ':thought_balloon: idea'
 assignees: ''